When it comes to leadership performance, making time for self-care, including the all-important downtime, makes a measurable difference.

 - Stronger ability to regulate your emotions and reactions when challenges arise

-Add it up, and the case for recharging is compelling: When you make time for your health and wellbeing, you boost your performance and impact as a leader.
+Add it up, and the case for leadership self-care is compelling: When you make time for your health and well-being, you boost your performance and impact as a leader.
 You also send a powerful, positive signal to those around you, encouraging them to do the same.

 Leaders Need Down Time